Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 05 Select the Trust relationships tab and identify the IDs of the entities that can assume this role, listed in the Trusted entities section.

-06 Sign in to your Trend Micro Cloud One™ – Conformity account, access Cross-Account IAM Roles conformity rule settings, and compare the account ID(s) identified at the previous step against each AWS account ID defined in the rule configuration section.
+06 Sign in to your Trend Cloud One™ – Conformity account, access Cross-Account IAM Roles conformity rule settings, and compare the account ID(s) identified at the previous step against each AWS account ID defined in the rule configuration section.
 If one or more AWS account IDs are not included in the list of trusted account IDs defined in the conformity rule settings, the selected Amazon IAM role can be assumed by untrusted AWS entities, therefore the cross-account access is not secured.

 07 Repeat steps no. 4 – 6 for each IAM role available within your AWS cloud account.